 As organic soils are drained of water, their contents oxidize, or decompose and shrink.
 The areas with the highest percentage of organic material in their soils typically have the highest potential for subsidence.
 Water levels in these areas demand special attention to avoid unnecessary damage to buildings and infrastructure.

-The water table and soils are constantly saturated by stormwater and groundwater in undeveloped wetlands.
-In urbanized areas, low groundwater and fluctuating water levels destabilize the soil, creating uneven rates of settlement.
+In undeveloped wetlands (top) the water table and soils are constantly saturated by stormwater and groundwater.
+In urbanized areas (bottom), low groundwater and fluctuating water levels destabilize the soil, creating uneven rates of settlement.
 This causes failures in utilities and foundations, which increases the costs of maintaining infrastructure and lowers quality of life.